Taimoor10/Logins/README.md

 2. On home page, there are 3 different options to login

+    **Solution 1** :

-    Solution 1 => Since I had to check whether the same user has already logged in after logging in from any of the social login option, there will be a alert stating that the user has already logged in from some other provider in case of true.
+    *Since I had to check whether the same user has already logged in after logging in from any of the social login option, there will be a alert stating that the user has already logged in from some other provider in case of true.
 Since the verification is done through database, it will also be shown in case of Linking the accounts.
 I am simply checking that whether the user with same `email` already exists in database against the stored providers.
-If the user `email` already exists in the database linked to other provider, alert will be shown everytime stating that the same `email` has already been used against the specific provider.
+If the user `email` already exists in the database linked to other provider, alert will be shown everytime stating that the same `email` has already been used against the specific provider.*

     However, this is not ideal, but for demonstration purposes I have simply let user login even with same `email` and redirected to the profile page.
 If the `email` is found, an Alert message will be shown.
 This could be handled in many ways but for simplicity I have decided to use the alert message.
 The profile page will show the information after that